Professional edition active

 • Genetic counseling

 The underlying genetic abnormality cannot be cured.
-Management depends on specific manifestations, and surveillance for complications or associated diseases is fairly uniform for all children (see Concomitant medical conditions).
+Treatment approaches that are focused on management of specific manifestations and surveillance for complications or associated diseases are fairly uniform for all children (see Concomitant medical conditions).

 Some congenital cardiac or gastrointestinal anomalies are repaired surgically.
 Other diseases (eg, hypothyroidism, celiac disease, leukemia) are treated as appropriate.